What is the Regional Quality Council?

-- The council will be interviewing people with disabilities to learn about their quality of life.
+- The council will gather information from people with disabilities to learn about their quality of life.

 - The council researches the quality of services for people with disabilities in our area.

-- The council uses information from research and interviews with people with disabilities to learn about what services and changes are needed to improve quality of life.
+- The council uses information from research and people with disabilities to learn about what services and changes are needed to improve quality of life.